jedipunkz/jex/README.md

-# Jex - The Lightweight JSON Explorer
+# Jex - Lightweight Json Explorer

 Jex is a simple tool for navigating and querying JSON data.
 Jex provides an interface with query searching and dynamic previews to help you efficiently explore complex JSON structures.